benschulz/ko-data-source/README.md

 **Libraries**.
 The only dependency is [knockout](http://knockoutjs.com/).

 **Browser**.
-This module has been tested on recent builds of Firefox, Chromium, Midori (WebKit based) and Internex Explorer 11.
+This module has been tested on recent builds of Firefox, Chromium, Midori (WebKit based) and Internet Explorer 11.
 Internet Explorer 10 is supported as well, as long as a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) polyfill is present.

 ## Concepts